jhxmluv/S24/README.md

 📘
 Digital Literacy and English Education

-This is the page for the class 'Digital Literacy and English Education' Wecome!
+This is the page for the class 'Digital Literacy and English Education'.
+*Wecome!